risc0/risc0/risc0/zkp/README.md

   * Disable this feature if you want to use the `guest` module in guest-side code (or if you only need the verifier, for the sake of excluding unnecessary code)
   * Must be set when `metal` or `cuda` is selected
 * std
-  * Optional support for stdlib in the guest, including `std::io` read and write in the guest
+  * Optional support for stdlib in the guest